johnseto/SolisAgileManager/README.md

 ### Coming Soon:

-* A future feature enhancement is to allow the app to determine if Octopus prices fall below zero for a certain period, and if so to automatically dump the battery charge to the grid, and then recharge the battery.
 * The app will read in Solcast forecast data if you provide an API key and Site ID.
 Currently this information is only used for display purposes, but will eventually be used to optimise the algorithm (e.g., by skipping overnight charging if the forecast is for a decent PV yield.